mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     ...
     >>>

-You just have to derive from ``ExtensionNode``.
-If you also derive from ``mdp.Node`` then the methods in this class will be treated as the default implementation and are used for nodes without a more specific implementation.
+Note that you must derive from ``ExtensionNode``.
+If you also derive from ``mdp.Node`` then the methods (and attributes) in this class will be treated as the default implementation for the ``mdp.Node`` class.
+So they will be used by all nodes without a more specific implementation.
+If you do not derive from ``mdp.Node`` then there is no such default implementation.
+You can also derive from a more specific node class if your extension only applies to these specific nodes.

-The second important point is that you must define the ``extension_name``.
-After that you can define methods that make up this extension.
-Note that the new extension is automatically registered with the extension mechanism (again through some simple metaclass magic).
+When you define a new extension then you must define the ``extension_name`` attribute.
+This magic attribute is used to register the new extension and you can activate or deactivate the extension by using this name.

+Note that extensions can override attributes and methods that are defined in a node class.
+The original attributes can still be accessed by prefixing the name with ``_non_extension_`` (the prefix is also available as ``mdp.ORIGINAL_ATTR_PREFIX``).
+On the other hand one extension is not allowed to override attributes that were defined by another currently active extension.

 Hierarchical Networks